 In connection with Mr. Drazba's appointment as Chief Financial Officer, we entered into an Employment Letter, dated February 1, 2017, with Mr. Drazba (the "Drazba Employment Letter").
-The Drazba Employment Letter provided for an annual base salary of \$350,000, subject to upward adjustment at the discretion of the Compensation Committee of the Board of Directors.
+The Drazba Employment Letter provided for an annual base salary of \$350,000, which has been increased periodically by the Compensation Committee.
 Pursuant to the terms of the Drazba Employment Letter, Mr. Drazba is eligible to earn an annual cash bonus, beginning for the fiscal year starting on July 1, 2017, in an amount up to a maximum of 40% of the base salary, based on his achievement of milestones established by the Compensation Committee of the Board of Directors.
-Mr. Drazba's Employment Letter Agreement was not modified or amended in fiscal year 2019.

 Mr. Drazba may terminate his employment at any time other than for Good Reason (as defined in the Drazba Employment Letter), upon providing two (2) months advance notice to us.
 Mr. Drazba may terminate his employment with Good Reason by providing us with notice within sixty (60) days of the event giving rise to the Good Reason (and we do not cure the Good Reason event within thirty (30) days after receiving notice).
 We have the right to terminate the Drazba Employment Letter with or without Cause (as defined in the Drazba Employment Letter) at any time.
-If Mr. Drazba's employment is terminated by us without Cause or by Mr. Drazba for Good Reason, Mr. Drazba will be entitled to (i) a lump sum payment in an amount equal to twelve (12) months of his base salary and (ii) accelerated vesting of his options such that Mr. Drazba will be vested in the same number of options as if he had continued to be employed by us for an additional twelve (12) months.
+If Mr. Drazba's employment is terminated by us without Cause or by Mr. Drazba for Good Reason, Mr. Drazba will be entitled to (i) a lump sum payment in an amount equal to twelve (12) months of his base salary and (ii) accelerated vesting of his options such that Mr. Drazba will be vested in the same number of options as if he had continued to be employed by us for an additional twelve (12) months, subject to his execution and nonrevocation of a release of claims.
 The Drazba Employment Letter contains confidentiality provisions.